cwash05/workloadid/README.md

 A workload(managaed) identity is setup ${aksPrefix}-workid.<br>
 A service accoount {aksPrefix}-sa is created in namespace {aksPrefix}-ns.<br>
 A federated account is seteup ${aksPrefix}-fed.<br>
-A quick-start pod is createed using the service account and pulls the secret from the keyvault<br>
+A quick-start pod is deployed to the namespace using the service account and pulls the secret from the keyvault<br>
 <br>

 You can get the logs for the quick-start pod to verify workload identity.